-As a result of this domain, the China it had a huge influence on Asian culture, sharing its philosophies, its political structures, its architecture, its religion, its styles of dress and its written language.
+As a result of this dominance, China had an enormous influence on Asian culture, sharing its philosophies, political structures, architecture, religion, clothing styles, and written language.

-With such a powerful influence, when Japan was described at the beginning of its development, it was done from a Chinese perspective.
+With such a powerful influence, when Japan was described early in its development, it was done from a Chinese perspective.

-So when the Chinese looked east, at the location of Japan, they looked towards the dawn.
-That is how they came to call the country as the country of the rising sun.
-But other stories are also told about the origin of that title.
+So when the Chinese looked to the east, at the location of Japan, they looked towards the dawn.
+That's how they called the country as the country of the rising sun.
+But other stories are also told about the origin of this title.

-At the time when the first Japanese ambassador was sent to the eastern Chinese capital of the Han dynasty in 57 AD, Japan was called “Wa” (和), a name that also designated the Japanese people.
+By the time the first Japanese ambassador was sent to the eastern Chinese capital of the Han dynasty in AD 57, Japan was called “Wa” (和), a name that also designated the Japanese people.

-According to contemporary Chinese accounts, these early Japanese “ate raw vegetables, rice and fish.
-They had vassal-master relations, had taxes collected, provincial granaries and markets.
-They also had violent succession struggles. ”
+According to contemporary Chinese accounts, these early Japanese “fed raw vegetables, rice and fish.
+They had vassal-master relationships, taxes collected, provincial granaries and markets.
+They also had violent succession struggles.”

-In the first century after Christ, a clan, the Yamato, began to dominate its neighbors, and in the 5th century AD, it became synonymous with leadership for Japan.
-As a single central government emerged, Japan followed each time plus Chinese culture, including its methods of administration.
+In the 1st century AD, a clan, the Yamato, began to dominate their neighbors, and in the 5th century AD, they became synonymous with leadership for Japan.
+As a single central government emerged, Japan increasingly followed Chinese culture, including its methods of administration.

-Around 600 AD, the Prince Regent of Japan, Shotoku (574-622 AD), who was a big fan of Chinese culture, introduced a wide variety of influences from China to Japan.
+Around AD 600, Japan's Prince Regent Shotoku (AD 574-622), who was a huge fan of Chinese culture, introduced a wide variety of Chinese influences to Japan.
 He adopted the models of Confucius of classes and etiquette.

 Shotoku also adopted the Chinese calendar, developed a similar road system, built numerous Buddhist temples, a similar judicial system, and sent Japanese students to China to study Buddhism and Confucianism, establishing diplomatic relations with that country.

-In addition, Shotoku is widely credited in Japan for creating the name Nippon (“Origin of the Sun”) for the country.
-The reports say that the Prince, in the year 607 AD, at the time of the first embassy of the Sui dynasty, sent a letter to the Chinese emperor, Yangdi, which said: “from the Son of Heaven, in the land where the sun rises for the Son of Heaven on earth where the sun sets ”.
+Additionally, Shotoku is widely credited in Japan for creating the name Nippon ("Sun's Origin") for the country.
+The reports say that the Prince, in the year 607 AD, at the time of the first embassy of the Sui dynasty, sent a letter to the Chinese emperor, Yangdi, which said: “from the Son of Heaven, in the land where the sun rises to the Son of Heaven on earth where the sun sets.”

-Apparently, the Chinese were offended that Shotoku tried to name himself "Son of Heaven" at the same level as the Chinese emperor, also named in that way.
-However, the part that says "in the land where the sun rises" was also marked as an identification of Japan.
+Apparently, the Chinese were offended that Shotoku tried to name himself “Son of Heaven” on the same footing as the Chinese Emperor, also named that way.
+However, the part that says “in the land where the sun rises” was also marked as an identification of Japan.

-Regardless, in 645 AD, according to the japan history, a coup led to the introduction of the Taika reform.
-With the intention of further centralizing the government, the reform eliminated private ownership of land, placing it under its control.
-As part of this reform, Nippon, Nihon (both mean “origin of the sun”) and Dai Nippon (Greater Japan) were used in diplomatic and chronicle documents in place of Wa (Wo).
+Regardless, in AD 645, as per the history of Japan, a coup led to the introduction of the Taika reform.
+Intended to further centralize government, the reform eliminated private ownership of land, placing it under its control.
+As part of this reform, Nippon, Nihon (both meaning “origin of the sun”) and Dai Nippon (Greater Japan) were used in diplomatic documents and chronicles in place of Wa (Wo).